 trade, African economy and socio-economic transformation of the African markets, regional integration, African Civilisation).
 Thus, a Doctoral student can apply creative solutions and make business decisions related to the African markets.
-The Doctorate in Business in Africa is part of the category of Professional Doctorates in International Business (DIB), which have the dual aim of contributing to the knowledge and practice.
+The Professional Doctorate in Business in Africa is part of the category of Professional Doctorates in International Business (DIB), which have the dual aim of contributing to the knowledge and practice.